FedAdapter: Efficient Federated Learning for Modern NLP: Background and Motivations

 The modern NLP training typically consists of two stages: pre-training and fine-tuning.
 During pre-training, a model is trained on large text datasets, e.g., OSCAR corpora~\cite{AbadjiOrtizSuarezRomaryetal.2021} with more than 370 billion words.
 Those datasets are obtained from public domains, e.g., Wikipedia, Twitter, etc. A pre-trained language model captures the linguistic structure that is ubiquitous and independent of downstream tasks.
 The pre-training is usually performed in a self-supervised manner and therefore requires no data labels~\cite{erhan2010does}.
 It needs huge compute resources (a mid/large GPU cluster)~\cite{brown2020language, devlin2018bert}, typically done by big companies such as Google.

-The fine-tuning is to adapt the pre-trained model to various, concrete ``downstream'' language tasks such as text classification, sequence tagging, text generation, and question answering.
+The fine-tuning adapts the pre-trained model to various, concrete ``downstream'' language tasks such as text classification, sequence tagging, text generation, and question answering.
 This often entails modifying the whole or only top layers of the pre-trained model, and additional training passes to adjust the model weights.
 Fine-tuning requires \textit{labeled} samples for the given task, and is done in a supervised fashion.
 The downstream tasks are abundant and keep emerging with time, e.g., new domains, topics or data distributions.
-The distribution of new data may differ significantly from the training data.
-For instance, next word prediction (seq2seq) on messages from user's social network apps~\cite{xu2018deeptype}, where such message corpora were not used for pre-training.

 The state-of-the-art NLP models that follow the pre-training workflow are transformer-based, e.g., BERT~\cite{devlin2018bert} and its variants~\cite{sanh2019distilbert, hou2020dynabert, liu2020fastbert, sun2020mobilebert, zafrir2019q8bert, bai2020binarybert}.
 Those models are composed of many transformer blocks, where each block extensively uses attention mechanisms~\cite{vaswani2017attention}.
 We refer readers to recent surveys~\cite{khadhraoui2022survey, han2022survey, han2021transformer} for how those models work internally.
 This work specifically targets the fine-tuning stage of transformer-based models for its pivotal role in modern NLP services.